MenB:

 DOXYVAC is just one source of evidence that we have.
 We need lots of sources of evidence to build a picture of whether new prevention tools work.
 As well as the results of DOXYVAC, this includes the results of the ongoing MenB clinical trials in the United States and Australia (which may say something different to DOXYVAC) and the results of the observational studies described above (which suggest MenB does offer protection against gonorrhoea infection).

 MenB could be particularly beneficial for people from communities who are more likely to test positive for gonorrhoea.
-In the UK, this includes gay, bisexual and other men who have sex with men (GBMSM), Black Caribbean communities, Latin American communities, and young people (aged between 15 and 24).
+In the UK, this includes gay, bisexual and other men who have sex with men (GBMSM), some transgender women, Black Caribbean communities, Latin American communities, and young people (aged between 15 and 24).

 -